Error Analysis Prompting Enables Human-Like Translation Evaluation in Large Language Models: Experimental Results

 \subsection{Experiment Setup}

 \paragraph{Dataset}

 We utilize the test set from the WMT22 shared tasks \citep{freitag-etal-2022-results} in English-German (En-De), English-Russian (En-Ru), and Chinese-English (Zh-En) across 4 different domains - conversational, e-commerce, news, and social.
+This study necessitates the evaluation of 106,758 segments from 54 MT systems.
+In accordance with GEMBA \cite{kocmi-federmann-2023-gemba}, we deliberately exclude previous datasets such as WMT21 and WMT20.
+This reduces the potential risk of data contamination, as LLMs may have utilized these datasets in their training sets.
 Table~\ref{tab:experiments} provides statistics about our test set.
+For future studies, we plan to incorporate more recent testsets, such as WMT23 \cite{freitag-etal-2023-results}.

 \paragraph{Human Evaluation}

 We utilize MQM \citep{freitag-etal-2021-experts} as human judgments, which is annotated by human experts and has been widely adopted in recent WMT metrics shared tasks \citep{freitag-etal-2022-results} and quality estimation tasks \citep{zerva-etal-2022-findings}.